tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 ### Legibility matters more than raw capability

 One recurring theme was that the difficulty of the project did not come from implementing transformations, but from being able to reason about what the system was doing over time.
-Snowflake alone was capable of performing all required computations, but intent and assumptions became increasingly implicit.
+Snowflake alone was capable of performing all required computations, but intent and assumptions remained implicit.

-Introducing dbt did not add new capabilities; it made behavior legible.
+Introducing dbt did not add new capabilities.
+It made behavior legible.
 Incremental rules, dependencies, and data quality expectations were written down instead of inferred.
 This made the system easier to change, easier to explain, and easier to trust.
-The lesson was not that more tooling is better, but that explicit structure reduces cognitive load as systems grow.
+The lesson was that explicit structure reduces cognitive load as systems grow.

 ---